Apillon/apillon-services/modules/apillon-api/docs/apillon-storage-api.md

 # Apillon STORAGE API

+It is highly recomended, to first read [Apillon API](apillon-api.md) general docs, as they explain basic infrastructure, authentication and request-response system.

 Apillon integrates multiple Polkadot parachains and offers them in unified way, as modules that can be used in developer console and through Apillon APIs.\
 One of those parachains is [CRUST](https://crust.network/). \
 Apillon STORAGE is WEB3 oriented storage, based on AWS S3(as cache to optimize upload of large files), [IPFS](https://ipfs.tech/) and CRUST.

 ## Storage bucket

 Bucket is a virtual container which holds directories and files in hiearhical structure.
-Each directory can contain multiple subdirectories and multiple files, and so on and so forth for each subdirectory.
+Each directory can contain multiple subdirectories and multiple files, and so on and so forth for each subdirectory.\
 To use Apillon STORAGE APIs, the developer must first create a bucket in Apillon developer console.

 ## File upload process through Apillon storage API